formkit/docs-content/advanced/context.md

 # Context object

-FormKit inputs use a reactive object to expose data to slots, rules, and the underlying [schema](/advanced/schema) that defines the input.
+FormKit inputs use a reactive object to expose data to template slots, rules, and the [schema](/advanced/schema) that defines each input.
 This is called the `context` object and is found in the each input's [core `node` object](/advanced/core#node) at `node.context`.
 The context object has the following properties:

 <div data-tight>